One Easy Holiday Plan With Menu Ideas for a Traditional Holiday Meal

 Some of you might be lucky enough to have reliable helpers, and this makes the job easier.
 However, many hard-working moms will accomplish the entire event all on their own.
 If this describes your situation, remember that it is possible to pull off a fantastic holiday that reflects your lifestyle and the lifestyles of your guests.

 Before you start planning, it is a good idea to fix firmly in your mind they type of holiday you wish to create.
 The next task is to determine if you can realistically expect everyone else to want the same thing!
-In my family, although we enjoy celebrating in a similar way, we differ on how that should be done.
-I favor a more casual atmosphere with lot of games and activities, food, and good cheer.
+In my family, although we enjoy celebrating similarly, we differ on how that should be done.
+I favor a more casual atmosphere with lots of games and activities, food, and good cheer.
 My sister wants things (including guests) to be much more formal.

 Inexpensive Christmas Decorations